+The ARO® FDA-compliant pumps also:

-ARO®, a brand of Ingersoll Rand and a leader in fluid management for more than 86 years, provides FDA-compliant diaphragm pumps as part of their EXP Series.
-These pumps deliver superior fluid safety, reliability and efficiency, thanks to innovative pump designs.
-Some of these innovations include the ability to: pass large shear-sensitive solids without degradation or heat build-up, run dry to eliminate the risk of pump damage, pump fluid gently so as not to create froth or fluid separation and allow higher temperatures during operation through the use of ball valves.
+- Pass large shear-sensitive solids without degradation or heat build-up - Run dry to eliminate the risk of pump damage - Pump fluid gently so as not to create froth or fluid separation - Allow higher temperatures during operation through the use of ball valves.

-The ARO® FDA-compliant pump is available with different center body options, including stainless steel, which is highly durable, or polypropylene, which is lighter and colorless.
-Both configurations comply with global regulations concerning materials intended to come into contact with food.
+The ARO® FDA-compliant pump is available with different center body options, including highly-durable stainless steel or polypropylene.
+Both configurations comply with FDA regulations concerning materials intended to come into contact with food.
 The pumps are fabricated using stainless steel exteriors with electroplated surfaces, providing 3.2um surface roughness and FDA-compliant materials that maintain the integrity of the product.
 When processing food-grade materials, pumps must be able to gently transfer fluids while attaining the desired levels of production.
-For example, ARO pumps are able to yield up to 30 percent better flow rates than other pumps in its category, with lower material shear.
-The ability to deliver higher yields and lower material shear helps to ensure materials are transferred carefully, thus product shelf life can be extended and quality is maintained.
+For example, ARO® pumps can yield up to 30 percent better flow rates than other pumps in its category, with lower material shear.
+The ability to deliver higher yields and lower material shear helps ensure careful transfer of materials, thus extending product shelf life and maintaining quality.

-Moisture in a pump's air supply can cause severe damage, significantly harming motor components and requiring them to be repaired or replaced.
-A well-designed pump will minimize the effects of dirty air on major valve assemblies.
+Moisture in a pump's air supply can cause severe pump damage, significantly harming motor components and requiring repair or replacement.
+A well-designed pump minimizes the effects of dirty air on major valve assemblies.
 Too much moisture can result in ice buildup and freezing of exhaust air due to an accumulation of ice particles that clog the motor area, causing the pump to slow, or even seize.
 A pump with exhaust valves that divert cold exhaust air from ice-prone components will prevent the pump from stalling or failing.